-Drug information provided by: Micromedex
+Drug information provided by: IBM Micromedex

 It is very important that you return to your doctor's office at the right time for all of the doses.
-Be sure to notify your doctor of any side effects that occur after you receive this vaccine.
+Be sure to notify your doctor of any side effects that may occur after you receive this vaccine.

-This vaccine may cause a serious type of allergic reaction called anaphylaxis.
-Anaphylaxis can be life-threatening and requires immediate medical attention.
+This vaccine may cause a serious type of allergic reaction called anaphylaxis, which can be life-threatening and requires immediate medical attention.
 Tell your doctor right away if you or your child has a rash, itching, swelling of the tongue and throat, or trouble with breathing after you get the injection.

 This vaccine does not replace your routine screening tests for anal cancer or cervical cancer (pap test).
 You will need to see your doctor for screening tests even after receiving this vaccine.

 You or your child may feel faint, lightheaded, or dizzy right after you receive this vaccine.
 Sitting or lying down for 15 minutes after you receive the vaccine may help.
-If any of these side effects occur, do not drive, use machines, or do anything else that could be dangerous if you are not alert.
+If any of these side effects occur, do not drive or do anything else that could be dangerous until you know how this medicine affects you.
 If this problem continues or gets worse, check with your doctor.

-The needle cover of the prefilled syringe may contain dry natural rubber (a derivative of latex), which may cause allergic reactions in people who are sensitive to latex.
+The needle cover of the Cervarix® prefilled syringe may contain dry natural rubber (a derivative of latex), which may cause allergic reactions in people who are sensitive to latex.
 Tell your doctor if you or your child has a latex allergy before you receive this vaccine.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements.